 Iberia is the national airline of Spain.
 Many other low-cost airlines operate in the country.
-There are nearly thirty international airports in Spain, of which Madrid, Barcelona, Palma de Mallorca, Alicante, and Malaga receive the most passengers.
+There are nearly thirty international airports in Spain.
+Of these, Madrid, Barcelona, Palma de Mallorca, Alicante, and Malaga receive the most passengers.

-Barcelona’s El Prat airport is close to the city center, situated at a distance of 12 km (7.5 miles).
+Barcelona-El Prat Airport (aka Barcelona Airport) is close to the city center, situated at a distance of 12 km (7.5 miles).
 Metro service is available.
 Buses are also available every 15 minutes and trains are available every 20 minutes.
 Taxis are available throughout the day.
-Restaurants, banking facilities, car rental, and tourism information are available here.
+Restaurants, banking facilities, car rental, and tourism information are available at the airport.
 There are plane and non-stop high-speed AVE connections available from Barcelona to Paris.

 High-speed AVE train service is available to Cordoba, Seville, Barcelona, and Valencia.

-There is a good network of roads connecting the various regions of Spain.
+Moreover, there is a good network of roads connecting the various regions of Spain.
 Toll roads have been built in some parts of the country.
-Carrying a few Euros along with you will come in handy at the toll booths.
+Carrying a few euros along with you will come in handy at the toll booths.
 If driving a private car, travel insurance, including medical coverage, would be recommended.
-Carrying a medical kit along on your trip might also be prudent.
+Moreover, carrying a medical kit along on your trip might also be prudent.

 Voltage is 220 volts.
 Frequency is 50 Hz.
 Plug type is type C or F, with two round electrical contacts.
 Don’t forget to bring along a good universal travel adapter, like this one.

-Shops open early in the morning, often at 9 am and stay open late in the evening, often until 8 pm.
-In the afternoon, they close for lunch or siesta, usually from 1:30 or 2 pm until 4:30 or 5 pm.
-Spanish ceramic and leather goods are famous and would make good gifts for friends and family members back home.
+Shops open early in the morning, often at 9 am.
+They stay open late in the evening, often until 8 pm.
+In the afternoon, shops close for lunch or siesta, usually from 1:30 or 2 pm until 4:30 or 5 pm.

 Food and Drink on your Trip to Spain

-Restaurants and tapas bars are typically open from about 12 pm to 4 pm, and then close for a few hours to re-open in the evening: tapas bars re-opening around 8 pm and restaurants re-opening around 9 or 9:30 pm.
+Restaurants and tapas bars are typically open from about 12 pm to 4 pm, and then close for a few hours to re-open in the evening.
+Tapas bars usually reopen around 8 pm and restaurants around 9 or 9:30 pm.